Anshul1811/Multi-level-referral/README.md

 - API Endpoints
 - System Architecture
 - Real-Time Notifications
-- Detailed Documentation
+- Logic
 ---

 ## Project Overview
 This system enables users to refer up to 8 people directly and facilitates profit sharing based on a multi-level referral hierarchy.
 Earnings are tracked and distributed in real-time with live data updates for parent users whenever a leg user completes a purchase.
  ---

 ## Features
 - Direct Earnings: Parent users earn 5% profit from their direct referrals (Level 1).
 - Indirect Earnings: Parent users earn 1% profit from second-level referrals (Level 2).
-- Earnings apply only when purchase exceeds ■1000.
+- Earnings apply only when purchase exceeds 1000.
 - Real-time updates of earnings via SSE notifications.
 - Detailed profit reports and referral analytics.
 - Purchase validation and edge case handling (inactive users, referral limits).